Not all Logos are not created equal.

 Next you will want to get help from a designer.
 The designer will implement the strategy created in collaboration with your brand strategist to best capture the essence of your brand and to resonate with your ideal customer.

 The foundation for your brand identity begins with the creation of your logo.

 A logo is the starting point for all of your branding and marketing pieces online and offline.

-It determines the style, feeling and color palette.
+A companies logo determines the style, feeling and color palette of the brand it represents.
 It is the visual face of your brand, and helps to shape your potential customer’s opinion about your brand when you are not personally standing in front them.
-It is a memory tickler to potential or current clients that helps to craft and solidify their feeling about your brand.
+Your logo (its coloring, look and feel) is a memory tickler to potential or current clients that helps to craft and solidify their feeling about your brand.

 One thing to keep in mind is that not that all logos are created equal.

 In Fact…Logo Design falls into one of 5 categories.

 This type of logo is designed using the brand’s name as the logo itself.
 Many times, custom fonts or font alterations along with symbolism are used to represent these logo types.
 This customization can be used for the brands they represent across all of their marketing and branding collateral.
 Below are examples of companies using the Wordmark logo type.